Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Results and Discussion

 For each of the modified simulations, we ran umbrella sampling simulations to reconstruct the free-energy profile of the end-to-end distance $R_{\rm ee}$ for the systems with $9$nt and $20$nt long single-stranded overhangs (Fig.~\ref{fig:entropy}).

-Analyzing the modified simulations for the $20$nt overhangs structure, the free-energy profile for the first modification (interaction of overhangs with other overhangs switched off) moderately shifts the weighted average of the $R_{\rm ee}$ from $23.48 \pm 0.12$ nm to $37.66 \pm 0.17$ nm.
-The second modification (overhangs interaction with DNA origami surface switched off) heavily shifted the average $R_{\rm ee}$ values to $54.04 \pm 0.13$ nm, corresponding to structure with greatly reduced curvature.
-The third condition (interaction with other overhangs and DNA origami surface switched off) has a weighted average $R_{\rm ee}$ of $54.78 \pm 0.14$, nearly identical to the flat DNA origami with no overhangs.
+Analyzing the modified simulations for the $20$nt overhangs structure, the free-energy profile for the first modification (interaction of overhangs with other overhangs switched off) moderately shifts the weighted average to lower curvature values.
+The second modification (overhangs interaction with DNA origami surface switched off) heavily increased the average $R_{\rm ee}$, corresponding to greatly reduced curvature.
+The third condition (interaction with other overhangs and DNA origami surface switched off) has a weighted average nearly identical to the flat DNA origami with no overhangs (Fig.~\ref{fig:entropy}$a$).

-The change in the $R_{\rm ee}$ value for the $9$nt long overhangs shows a different trend for the first modification (no interactions between overhangs), as the free-energy profile remains nearly identical as to the case where no modification is introduced, implying that for these short overhangs, the effects of overhangs interacting through excluded volume are negligible.
-The second modification (switching off interactions between overhangs and DNA origami surface) shows an increases in the average $R_{\rm ee}$ value from $44.74 \pm 0.10$ nm to $53.62 \pm 0.10$ nm, corresponding to decrease in curvature.
-Thus, for shorter overhangs, the entropic origin of curvature appears to be only due to the increased conformational space of individual overhangs, rather than due to the clashes with other overhangs.
+The change in the $R_{\rm ee}$ value for the $9$nt long overhangs shows a different trend.
+For the first modification (no interactions between overhangs), the free-energy profile remains nearly identical to the case where no modification is introduced, implying that for these short overhangs, the effects of overhangs interacting through excluded volume are negligible.
+The second modification (switching off interactions between overhangs and DNA origami surface) shows a moderate increases in the average $R_{\rm ee}$, corresponding to a decrease in curvature.
+Thus, for shorter overhangs, the entropic origin of curvature appears to be due to the increased conformational space of individual overhangs, rather than due to the clashes with other overhangs.

-Overall, these results show that the interactions between the overhang extension with the rectangular tile structure are the main contributing factor in causing the rectangular origami to curve.
-By adopting a curved surface, the number of conformational states that the overhangs extensions are able to explore increases, and consequently the curved structure is entropically favored (Fig.~\ref{fig:abs_fig}$c$,$d$).